near/nearcore/docs/network.md

 Responsibilities:
 - Maintaining physical connection.
 - Reading messages from peers, decoding them, and then forwarding them to the right place.
-- Encoding messages, writing them to peers on physical layer.
+- Encoding messages, sending them to peers on physical layer.
-- Routing messages between `PeerManagerActor` and other peers/
+- Routing messages between `PeerManagerActor` and other peers.

 ### 2.4 `PeerManagerActor`
 `PeerManagerActor` is the main actor of `near-network` crate.